 Is there a discount for children?

 Yes.
 Children from 7 to 12 can get a weekend badge for $10 off the price for adults, but children under 13 must be accompanied by a supervisory adult who also purchases a badge at the full adult price (max 2 children per adult).
 This can be done online or at the door, but they must be purchased at the same time (not separately, ever).
 The single day price for children is the same as for adults, there is no discount for single day registration for children.
 Children under 7 are admitted free with the purchase of an adult registration.
+Children under 7 do not need to buy a badge or register.
 Children under 13 must be with an adult at all times.

 Can I bring my mom or grandma?